-20. A decorative scheme that blends kitchen and living space
+20. Blend kitchen and living space

 If your home is open plan, or if you like spending time in your kitchen, rather than just cooking in it, consider creating a design scheme that borrows from, or blends in with living room decor.

 The Frillen kitchen by Sola Kitchens features an airy breakfast bar area that links the kitchen to the open plan living area.

 Find out more about creating an open plan kitchen layout.

 21. Get a countryside vibe with open shelves